 Applications: Keep the diffuser at your desk going, spray the air with a bottle of essential oils and water.
 I’ve even tucked cotton balls soaked with oil under the desk for a “where is that lovely smell coming from” effect.

-4. Monday Blues/Lack of Inspiration.
 The weekend was awesome and the aroma of toasted marshmallows still lingers in your hair.
-Now you have to put on a suit and act like a grown up again.
+Now you have to put on a suit and act like a grown-up again.
 Blech.

 Applications: Diffusion, inhaler, spray.

-5. Airborne Bacteria.
-Let’s face it, when you work with other humans, someone, sometime is going to bring in germs.
+Let’s face it, when you work with other humans, someone sometime is going to bring in germs.
 It could even be you.
 You could wear a mask like the woman in the photo, but then you’d have bigger problems than bacteria.
 Like always sitting alone in the cafeteria or not getting invited to the staff Christmas Party.

-Antibacterial Oils: One thing all essential oils have in common is their antibacterial properties, so any oil you use will help.
+Antibacterial Oils: One property all essential oils have in common is that they are antibacterial, so any essential oil you use will help.
 However, there are a few that have more germ-killing power like Tea Tree, Thyme ct linalol, Cajeput, Lemongrass, Juniper Berry.

 Applications: Spray the air, diffusion, you can even spray and wipe down your desk, telephone and anything else that people touch.